logzio/documentation/docs/user-guide/cloud-siem/security-rules/intro-security-rules.md

 ---

 Set up security rules to notify you when critical events occur on your machines and systems.
-Logz.io offers a set of updated pre-configured rules you can refine and edit or create custom rules with your desired thresholds and triggers.
+Logz.io offers a set of updated preconfigured rules you can refine and edit or create custom rules with your desired thresholds and triggers.

 To open the **Rules** page, navigate to **[SIEM account](https://app.logz.io/#/dashboard/security/summary) > [Rules](https://app.logz.io/#/dashboard/security/rules/rule-definitions)**.